hpcaitech/ColossalAI/examples/language/gpt/README.md

 For simplicity, the input data is randonly generated here.

 ## Training
 We provide two solutions.
-One utilizes the hybrid parallel strategies using Gemini, DDP/ZeRO, and Tensor Parallelism.
+One utilizes the hybrid parallel strategies of Gemini, DDP/ZeRO, and Tensor Parallelism.
 The other one uses Pipeline Parallelism Only.
 In the future, we are going merge them together and they can be used orthogonally to each other.